01925 599 052

 0161 667 1292

-Adeptus provides soil sampling, testing (laboratory analysis) and wasste classification services for clients across sectors and at any stage of the development, construction or waste management process.
+Adeptus provides soil sampling, analysis, WAC testing and waste classification services for clients across sectors and at any stage of the development, construction or waste management process.

-You can choose from two levels of service - lab testing on its own, or a full sampling and testing service.
+You can choose from two levels of service - lab testing on its own, or a full sampling, testing and reporting service.
 Simply choose whether you would prefer us to either:

 Analysis and testing of the samples is undertaken in a UKAS and MCERTS accredited laboratory.
 Standard turnaround times for testing are 10 days, but results can be available in 5, 3 or as little as 1 day if required.